goauthentik/authentik/website/docs/integrations/services/nextcloud/index.md

 :::

 :::warning
 This setup only works, when NextCloud is running with HTTPS enabled.
+See [here](https://docs.nextcloud.com/server/stable/admin_manual/configuration_server/reverse_proxy_configuration.html?highlight=overwriteprotocol#overwrite-parameters) on how to configure this.
 :::

 :::warning